lgoodcode/HackReactor-MVP/README.md

 ## **Client**

-Uses Vite to build the client.
-Added `express` with a simple server to serve the client.

 ### **Environment Variables**

 `VITE_RAWG_API_KEY*` - API key for RAWG API, must be public for the client to use\